kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/izi/README.md

 # Changelog

+## 2024-02-19

+* Add UNKNOWN precision date extension in patient, specimen and observation

 ## 2024-01-14

-* Filter added for consents with uknown or without validFrom date.
+* Filter added for consents with unknown or without validFrom date.